 Tonix Pharmaceuticals to Participate in the 2022 BIO-Europe Conference

-/EIN News/ -- CHATHAM, N.J., Oct.
+CHATHAM, N.J., Oct.
 17, 2022 (GLOBE NEWSWIRE) -- Tonix Pharmaceuticals Holding Corp.
-(Nasdaq: TNXP), a clinical-stage biopharmaceutical company, announced today that Seth Lederman, M.D., Chief Executive Officer of Tonix Pharmaceuticals, will participate in one-on-one meetings at the 2022 BIO-Europe Conference being held in Leipzig, Germany, October 24-26, 2022.
-The Company’s presentation will be available to registered participants through the conference partnering site.
+TNXP, a clinical-stage biopharmaceutical company, announced today that Seth Lederman, M.D., Chief Executive Officer of Tonix Pharmaceuticals, will participate in one-on-one meetings at the 2022 BIO-Europe Conference being held in Leipzig, Germany, October 24-26, 2022.
+The Company's presentation will be available to registered participants through the conference partnering site.

 To schedule a meeting with the Company's management at the conference, please submit a meeting request through the BIO-Europe partneringONE™ system.